greengorych/alpine-for-wsl/README.md

 ### Contributing

-Feel free to open issues and suggest improvements.
+Issues, bug reports, and improvement suggestions are welcome.

 ## Licensing

 ### Project License

-The code and configuration files in this repository are licensed under the [MIT license][MIT license].
+The code and configuration in this repository are licensed under the [MIT license][MIT license].

 ### Alpine Linux and Third-Party Software

-Alpine Linux is a Linux distribution composed of software licensed under various open source licenses, including GPL, LGPL, MIT, BSD, and others.
+Alpine Linux consists of software distributed under various open-source licenses (GPL, LGPL, MIT, BSD, and others).

 This project distributes Alpine Linux packages without modification.